retainful/site/content/docs/woocommerce/adding-a-store-logo-on-your-email-template.md

 ![Default logo on template](../../images/docs/adding-a-logo-to-abandoned-cart-templates/default-logo.png)

-2. Now, this is a static logo which you can be swapped with your store's logo.
+2. Now, this is a static logo which can be swapped with your store's logo.
 3. To remove this logo, place the cursor on the logo element and you would see a list of options popup.
 Click on the X mark to remove the existing default logo.

 ![Remove the logo](../../images/docs/adding-a-logo-to-abandoned-cart-templates/remove-logo.png)